HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 #### Installation

-Install macOS Mojave using normal procedure.
+Install macOS Mojave following normal procedure.

 #### Post-Installation

 - Install all available updates using "Software Update" in System Settings.

-Starting with macOS Mojave, Apple dropped support of Legacy GPUs in particular Nvidia Tesla graphic cards, which means we will not have graphic acceleration after installation.
-Fortunately, [dosdude1](http://dosdude1.com/mojave/) released a patcher for unsupported macs.
-But, it is better to use [chris1111](https://github.com/chris1111/Fix-Old-NVIDIA-macOS-Mojave) tool (which is extracted from dosdude1 macOS Mojave Patcher) because the dosdude1 patcher installs kext and files specifically for Mac's customers, hackintosh only need GPU kexts and OpenCore does the rest of the work.
+Starting with macOS Mojave, Apple has dropped support for Legacy GPUs, in particular Nvidia Tesla graphic cards, which means we will not get graphic acceleration after installation.
+Fortunately, [dosdude1](http://dosdude1.com/mojave/) has released a patcher for unsupported Macs.
+But, it is best to use the [chris1111](https://github.com/chris1111/Fix-Old-NVIDIA-macOS-Mojave) tool (which is extracted from dosdude1 macOS Mojave Patcher) because the dosdude1 patcher installs kext and files specifically for Mac's customers, hackintosh only need GPU kexts and OpenCore does the rest of the work.

 - Download [Fix Old NVIDIA macOS Mojave](https://github.com/chris1111/Fix-Old-NVIDIA-macOS-Mojave/releases/tag/V1).

 - Install the patch (choose `macOS Mojave-10.14(5-6)`).

-- You should have graphic acceleration after you restart your computer.
+- You should benefit from graphics acceleration after restarting your computer.

 </details>